dlw-digitalworkplace/csom-dotnet-core-3.1/README.md

   - openssl pkcs12 -in protected.pfx -out privateKeyWithPassphrase.pem -nodes
 - Upload the .pem file to your AAD app
 - Reference the path to the .pem file in the appsettings of the web api (secrets.json)
-- The code using AzureDefaultCredential will use the EnvironmentCredential (see Startup.cs: env.isDevelopment())
+- The code using AzureDefaultCredential will use the EnvironmentCredential (see Startup.cs: env.isDevelopment() and the [required ENV VARS](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/identity-readme?view=azure-dotnet#service-principal-with-certificate) we need to set for it to work)

       Important note: if you misconfigure the above EnvironmentCredential on your local dev whilst being logged in with your global admin account in VS, you will also receive a valid access token and CSOM calls will succeed.
 However, be aware that this is NOT what we want, we want to mimic an app making CSOM calls to have the same experience on dev vs deployed to avoid nasty bugs.
 You can log out of that account in account settings to make sure the EnvironmentCredential works as expected.